node-webrtc/node-webrtc/docs/build-from-source.md

 ### macOS

-On macOS, we compile WebRTC sources with the version of Clang downloaded as part of WebRTC's build process, but we compile node-webrtc sources using the system Clang.
+On macOS, we statically link libc++ and libc++abi.
+Also, we compile WebRTC sources with the version of Clang downloaded as part of WebRTC's build process, but we compile node-webrtc sources using the system Clang.

 ### Windows